 Prioritizing and Exploring your Customer

-It is possible you will come up with several customer avatar.
+You may come up with several customer avatars.
 This is expected and totally normal.
-What this does mean however is you need to prioritize who your number one is.
+What this does mean, however, is you need to prioritize who your number one is.

-By now, we hope that you have brainstormed a few avatar ideas and now you want to narrow it down to one.
-Do not change anything about the profiles — just choose the one which is best suited for that number one spot.
+By now, we hope you have brainstormed a few avatar ideas, and now you want to narrow it down to one.
+Do not change anything about the profiles — choose the one best suited for that number one spot.

-Once you have selected your number one, think of the job your customer wants done.
+Once you have selected your number one, think of the job your customer wants to be done.
 This helps you to define a clear image.
 Some examples of jobs-to-get-done are;

 - to have a great dinner out